awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-coderepository-gitconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RepositoryUrl`  <a name="cfn-sagemaker-coderepository-gitconfig-repositoryurl"></a>
 The URL where the Git repository is located\.
+The URL must not contain an username\.
 *Required*: Yes
 *Type*: String
 *Pattern*: `^https://([^/]+)/?(.*)$`